GIScience/ohsome-dashboard/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Be aware that only one locale is available in the dev server mode.

 ## Code scaffolding